-- The applicant may submit only one Career Development Award application per deadline. - The applicant may not be a current or prior recipient of an AHA Scientist Development Grant (affiliate or association-wide). - The awardee may not hold a comparable award as a source of supplementation. - The awardee may not be a current recipient of any training award, such as the National Institutes of Health Mentored K-series award or the AHA Postdoctoral Fellowship. - The applicant may submit the same or similar application three times (the original plus two resubmissions).
-The same or similar application submitted the fourth time will be administratively withdrawn. - A Career Development awardee may also hold an AHA Innovative Project Award or Transformational Project Award, and may be the program director or sponsor on an AHA Institutional Research Enhancement Award (AIREA). - Strategically Focused Research Network personnel may hold individual AHA awards.
+- The applicant may submit only one Career Development Award application per deadline. - The applicant may not be a current or prior recipient of an AHA Scientist Development Grant (affiliate or association-wide). - The awardee may not be a current recipient of any training award, such as the National Institutes of Health Mentored K-series award or the AHA Postdoctoral Fellowship.
+NIH K99/R00 awardees may apply in the R00 stage of the award. - The applicant may submit the same or similar application three times (the original plus two resubmissions).
+The same or similar application submitted the fourth time will be administratively withdrawn. - A Career Development awardee may also hold an AHA Innovative Project Award or Transformational Project Award, and may be the program director or sponsor on an AHA Institutional Research Enhancement Award (AIREA). - Strategically Focused Research Network personnel may hold individual AHA awards